alexARC26/portfolio-classification-neural-networks/README.md

 # Portfolio: Cats-vs.-Dogs Image Classification
-This project develops a model to classify cat and dog images using the Cats-vs-Dogs dataset (2,000 images).
-The high feature-to-sample ratio (67,500 features per image) limits traditional ML methods, leading me to evaluate classic ML with dimensionality reduction, sequential convolutional neural networks (CNNs), and CNNs with transfer learning.
+This project develops a model to classify cat and dog images using the Cats-vs-Dogs dataset.
+Three approaches have been evaluated: classic ML with dimensionality reduction, sequential convolutional neural networks (CNNs), and inception CNNs with transfer learning.
+The potential of classic ML is limited by the high dimensionality of the feature set relative to the number of samples.
 The best model, an InceptionV3-based CNN, achieves **0.967 accuracy and 0.970 F1 score** in an indepedent test dataset, enabling applications like pet identification and animal shelter management.

 ## Dataset and Preprocessing
 - **Dataset**: 2,000 images (1,000 cats, 1,000 dogs) from Sachin, Shaunthesheep (2020).
 Dataset: Cats-vs-Dogs : image dataset for binary classification.
 URL: [https://www.kaggle.com/shaunthesheep/microsoft-catsvsdogs-dataset](https://www.kaggle.com/shaunthesheep/microsoft-catsvsdogs-dataset).